DragosTirlungeanu/project-game/README.md

 ###Game Purpose

-Slide-puzz was developt for educational purpuses combined with an interactive approach that will keep players engaged.
+Slide-puzz was developed for educational purposes combined with an interactive approach that will keep players engaged.

 This is a straight forward game that displays a picture of 'Connor' from 'Assassins Creed III' sliced into 16 equally sized pictures.
 For a positive result please check out the features in the pipeline.

-Note that this game is designed for players aged 3 and above for healthe and safety purposes.
+Note that this game is designed for players aged 3 and above for health and safety purposes.

 ###Functionality